makenosound/mediathek/documentation/documentation.en.markdown

 - *dragging:* Dragging items up and down will reorder the Mediathek.
 This order will be respected in the data source output.
 Note: You have to save changes to apply your ordering.
 - *drag and drop:* Dragging items outside the Mediathek allows you to drop the item into any given textarea.
 Images will be inserted as image tags, files will be inserted as links (The markup will respect your selected text-formatter.
 Currently supported are Markdown, Textile and plain HTML).
 Note: Drag and drop is only available for items with files attached.
 - *preview:* Images and files can be previewed.
-A small plus icon indicates a conneted file and toggles the preview.
+A small plus icon indicates a connected file and toggles the preview.
-- *unselect:* Doubleclick an item to unselect it.
+- *unselect:* Double-click an item to unselect it.

-#### Opened panel

-An opened Mediathek will show all items of the related section depending on the given filter values.
-Items will be sorted alphabetically, selected items will be highlighted.
-Click edit to open and close the Mediathek.

-- *select:* Click an item to select it.
-- *unselect:* Click a selected item to unselect it.
-- *preview:* Same behaviour as in opened mode.
-- *search:* Type a term into the search field.
-Searching will start automatically.

 #### Create new Items

-Click the create new tab to add a new item.
+Click the Create New tab to add a new item.
 Newly created items will be marked as selected automatically.

 #### Drag and Drop Items